Paul Montgomery: Play Inc.

 Tensions began to rise at NewTek between Jenison and Montgomery over technical, marketing and personal issues.
 Commodore's business was failing, the Amiga platform was at risk, and Jenison was slow to accept a new strategy.

 In 1994, Montgomery and Jenison split.
 Montgomery left, taking most of NewTek's programmers and some top marketing staff with him.
 After several months, the group founded Play Incorporated together with Amiga software leader Digital Creations and video hardware developer Progressive Image Technologies, and focused their efforts on the Microsoft Windows platform.

 Play's first product, the Snappy Video Snapshot, was released in April 1995.
 Snappy was a still-image digitizer which could take video input from a VCR, camcorder, TV or any video source, and capture true-color (24-bit) high-quality digital still images.
 Snappy was the first mainstream video input device for Windows personal computers, with Play selling over US$25 million of Snappy in its first year.
-Byte Magazine awarded Snappy its Technical Excellence award in December 1995, stating "Every once in a while, we see a product so impressive, it makes us rethink an entire category.
+PC Magazine awarded Snappy its Technical Excellence award in December 1995, stating "Every once in a while, we see a product so impressive, it makes us rethink an entire category.
 That was certainly the case with Play Inc.'s Snappy."

 Play's next consumer-oriented product was Gizmos, a suite of utilities, games and multimedia software for Windows personal computers.
 PC Magazine said Gizmos was one of the "Best Products of 1998".

 Play created Trinity as the next-generation Video Toaster for the Windows personal computer platform.
 Trinity included real-time 3D video effects, digital component video switcher, chroma-keyer, still and video clip store, character generator, paint system, and non-linear video editor.
 After several lengthy delays, Trinity shipped in August 1998 to wide critical acclaim.
 To many in the industry, Trinity became the logical successor to the Video Toaster.
 Play also acquired 3D animation software developer Electric Image in November 1998.
 Electric Image animation system was re-launched for both Mac and Windows platforms as Electric Image Universe.

 Play also launched 'Play TV', an online network of shows broadcast from Play headquarters, the San Francisco Bay Area and as far away as Revelstoke B.C. and streamed over the Internet.
 The network was the first live internet TV network and an early precursor to the internet video revolution.

 TV Technology called Play Incorporated “one of the industry's most aggressive and innovative developers“.
 Play folded following Montgomery's death, with many employees, including Kiki Stockhammer returning to NewTek, which by then had redirected its efforts also into the Windows platform.